Research Assistant, Defense Program

 - Experience researching, analyzing, and writing on national security and defense issues;

-- Willingness to administratively support the Defense Program;
+- Willingness to support the Defense Program through administrative work;

 - Project management experience;

-- An ability to work collaboratively with others in a fast-paced environment;
+- An ability to work collaboratively in a fast-paced and fluid environment;

-- General familiarity with military, Defense Department, and national security terms and research resources;
+- General familiarity with military, Defense Department, and national security issues, terminology, and research resources;

 - Strong writing skills, including good grammar and diligent self-editing and fact checking;